Admission

 For programs requiring reading competency, English writing, and/or mathematics courses, a battery of assessment tests is required for placement.
 Students not meeting standards for admission into certain courses or programs may enroll in courses designed to help them qualify.

 Before registering for courses, students must be admitted to the college.
-Admission applications are accepted starting in October for the next spring and fall term; and in November for the next summer term.
+Admission applications are accepted starting in October for the next spring and fall term, and in November for the next summer term.
 Applications may be completed and submitted online or in person at any campus kiosk.
-Visit Apply to STLCC for more information.
+More information can be found on the Apply to STLCC webpage

 Change of Status

-Students who wish to change from non-degree-seeking to degree-seeking should submit a Program/Major Change Form, available in their Banner Self-Service.
+Students who wish to change from non-degree-seeking to degree-seeking should meet with Academic, Career, and Transfer Advising after submitting our official transcripts to submit a Program/Major Change Form.
 Official transcripts from high school and/or college attended must be mailed to the Registrar's office.
 If applicable, submit GED or HiSET test scores.
 Students with 15 or more credit hours of transferable college credit from another college or university need not send a high school transcript unless requested by the Enrollment Services office.
-Learn more about admissions classifications on the STLCC website.
+Learn more about admissions classifications on the STLCC website

 New Student Orientation

-Prior to the start of classes, all first-time-in-college students will participate in Archer Orientation.
-Students will be oriented to classroom locations, college resources, and expectations for college students.
-They will learn how to access and use the student email accounts, Canvas (online learning platform), and Banner Self-Service, as well as college e-mail and other communication tools.
+Before the start of classes, all first-time-in-college students will participate in Archer Orientation.
+Students will register for classes and be oriented to classroom locations, college resources, and expectations for college students.
+They will learn how to access and use the student email accounts, Canvas (online learning platform), and Archer Connect, as well as college e-mail and other communication tools.

 Re-Admission

-Former students who have not attended St. Louis Community College for a semester may reapply as a re-entry student.
-If seeking a degree or certificate, transcripts of all college work not currently on file at STLCC must be sent directly to the Registrar’s office.
+Former students who have attended St. Louis Community College within the last three semesters do not need to reapply.
+If seeking a degree or certificate, transcripts of all college coursework not currently on file at STLCC must be sent directly to the Registrar’s office.

 Students may not pursue their former program if it has been deactivated or is no longer accepting students.

-Files for students who have not attended within five years will be destroyed.
+Records for students who have not attended within five years will be destroyed.
 Transcripted grades earned at STLCC are retained.
-Students will be required to resubmit high school records, transcripts from other colleges and universities, or other documents that may have been destroyed.
+Students will be required to resubmit high school records, transcripts from other colleges and universities, and any other documents that may have been destroyed.